mendozg/bitraam/contrib/osx/README_macos.md

-# Running Electrum from source on macOS (development version)
+# Running Bitraam from source on macOS (development version)

 ## Prerequisites